-All of this is convincing proof that the fight against tuberculosis is far from over, and points out the need for full public support of these preventive surveys. women perform is invaluable to the Sanatorium Board of Manitoba.
-Not only do they quickly accomplish a job which would be otherwise impossible for our full-time Christmas Seal staff of two, but they also strengthen our work by telling others of the important part Christmas Seals play in providing a yearround program of tuberculosis prevention.
+The volunteer service these women perform is invaluable to the Sanatorium Board of Manitoba.
+Not only do they quickly accomplish a job which would be otherwise impossible for our full-time Christmas Seal staff of two, but they also strengthen our work by telling others of the important part Christmas Seals play in providing a year-round program of tuberculosis prevention.